 Monday – Breakfast, Packed Lunch for those taking part in the walk

 Can I buy additional food on site during the weekend?

-There will be a tuck shop selling other food and drinks items during the weekend which will be open at specific times.
-All purchases are by cash only therefore, please ensure you have sufficient.
+There will be a tuck shop selling other food and drink items at specific times during the weekend.
+All purchases are by cash only so please ensure you bring sufficient money with you.

 TRANSPORTATION & PARKING